icebeam7/SummerCoding/Part3-MVVM/README.md

 ```

 ### Add view models
+Back to the MVVM implementation, let's write the ViewModels for the app.

-1. Add a new folder to the project: **ViewModels**, and also add three new C# classes inside, **BaseViewModel, RecipeCollectionViewModel, RecipeDetailViewModel**:
+1. Add a new folder to the project: **ViewModels**, which has three new C# classes: **BaseViewModel, RecipeCollectionViewModel, RecipeDetailViewModel**:

 ![Add view models](/Art/41-AddViewModels.png)

-2. Let's start with **BaseViewModel**, which is a base class for all our view models.
-The code is:
+2. Let's start with **BaseViewModel**, which is a base class for all our view models, and it includes three properties that can be used by children classes.
+This class inherits from `ObservableObject`, which implements the `INotifyPropertyChanged` interface, meaning that bindings will be notified when there's a change in the value of these properties.
+Its code is:

 ```csharp
 using CommunityToolkit.Mvvm.ComponentModel;